Pitch Us to Teach or Present

 Do you accept pitches for readings or book launches?

 We don’t.
 Our local bookstores do a great job with readings.
-In the Charlotte area, you can inquire at Park Road Books, Main Street Books, and Book Buyers.
+In the Charlotte area, you can inquire at Park Road Books, Main Street Books, Book Buyers, and Troubadour Booksellers.

 You do host readings, though.
 How would someone get one of those spots?